cdapio/hadoop_cookbook/README.md

 * Debian 6.0+
 * Ubuntu 12.04+

 This cookbook assumes that you have a working Java installation.
-It has been tested using version `1.21.2` of the `java` cookbook, using Oracle Java 6.
+It has been tested using version `1.21.2` of the `java` cookbook, using Oracle JDK 7.
 If you plan on using Hive with a database other than the embedded Derby, you will need to provide it and set it up prior to starting Hive Metastore service.

 # Usage